spideyz0r/kubesw/README.md

 ## TODO
-- Read extra/optional configurations like rc files and PS1 from the configuration file (maybe use viper)
 - Improve error checks and messages
 - Add --global flag for updating the namespace or context globally
 - Investigate the use of eval instead of spawning shells